Communicating Individual Identifier Values

 When a handle to a numeric parameter or variable has been created with

-flag set, the data retrieval functions will pass any
+the special flag set, the data retrieval functions will pass any

 special number value associated with the handle as is (see also